 Remember: you don’t need to be fluent in Spanish to get by.
 Learning even just a couple of basic Spanish phrases will go a long way.

-A good first impression always starts with an opener – a small gesture, if you will, to show some willing.
-So if you only learn one phrase before your trip, make sure it’s one of these.
+A good first impression always starts with an opener – a small gesture to break the ice.
+So if you only learn one Spanish phrase, make sure it’s one of these.

 - ¡Hola! – Hello!